GuilhermeRossato/Sensor-Tracker-App/README.md

 The relevant frontend (AngularJS) folder structure is the following:

+- Public: Static resources to be served, including angularjs dependencies (and itself)
 	- App: The main angularjs folder for the project
+		- Controllers: Controller functions that define behaviour, logic and data fetching.
 		- Components: Small angular app sections of the project, containing some static resources, controllers and services.
-	- Shared: reusable components or partials of the website that can be used in any component
+		- Shared: reusable components or partials of the website that can be used in any component.
-- Public: Static resources to be served, including angularjs dependencies (and itself)

-The idea behind the frontend folder structure is scalability.
-Essentially it is a division of a large angular application, broken into parts called components.

 ## Testing